iAbhishek91/learnNodeCore/src/buffer/bufferNotes.md

 - this is used for data movement or IO operations.

-- this is **limited memory area** (size).
+- this is **limited memory area** (finite size).

+- buffer holds **binary** data with a perticular character encoding (utf8, ascii, base64 etc..).

-- **Buffer** is avialble in the c++ side of node.
+- **Buffer** is written in the c++ side of node and available on javascript side of nodejs.
 This is globally available to node.
 Hence require/or import is not required.

-- javascript was not having in handling binary data (reading and manupulating), character encoding from unicode data.
+- javascript was not having capabilities for handling binary data (reading and manupulating), character encoding from unicode data.

 - this is very much required when we handel server side data. server side programming language should have capability to handel different types of data coming from client.

-- **Buffer** in node was desinged in node to add this feature in javascript.
+- **Buffer** was desinged in node to add this feature in javascript.

 - *pre es6* era was this was true, now es6 have mechanism to handel binary data.
 This is not inbuilt in javascript (means in V8).
 Hence this module will probably become obsolate in coming days.
 However, node still uses its own buffer module internally.
   - this feature is called **ArrayBuffer()** and **TypedArray**. we will look into array buffer separately.